 Getting around Kakadu National Park

 Most popular attractions can be accessed with a 2WD vehicle, but you may need to take a tour unless you have a 4WD vehicle.

-Kakadu is big, and remote!
+Kakadu is as big, as it is remote!
 At almost 20,000 square kilometres, Kakadu is Australia’s largest National Park.

-The drive from Darwin to Kakadu is approximately 3 hours long.
-The main highways are of a good standard however some roads within Kakadu are 4WD access only.
+The drive from Darwin to the Kakadu National Park takes approximately 3 hours.
+The main highways are good, however some roads within Kakadu are 4WD access only.

-You will need to bring your own vehicle to get around, or book a bus or 4WD tour.
+You will need to bring your own vehicle to get around or book a bus or 4WD tour.
 There are no taxis, buses or trains.
-If you’re travelling in the wet season, you may find some closed so plan your visit to make sure you can access the places you want to.
+If you’re travelling in the wet season, you may find some road closures so plan your visit to make sure you can access the places you want to.

 What to do in Kakadu National Park